NHibernate Database-First Tutorial

 Prerequisites

 In order to complete this walkthrough, you will need access to the database server you are using.
-You will also need a data provider the corresponding server installed on your system.
+You will also need a data provider corresponding to the server installed on your system.
 The Northwind database must be created on the server.
 In Microsoft Visual Studio, you should create a new project that will be used for the purpose of this walkthrough.

 Creating a Model from the Existing Database